 Attica’s Q419 showed good progress with revenue sharply up and costs lower than expected.
 Impairment charges were higher, but underlying PBT was better than forecast.
 Uncertainty around COVID-19 complicates forecasting at this stage.
 Our new numbers have higher impairments, mostly in 2020-21.
 However, Attica’s strategy of strong asset expansion and focus on the energy, infrastructure and green economy remains firm – just a time shift in achieving income targets.
 Successful execution would allow ROE to approach 6.8% (previously 7.4%) in 2022.
 This falls to 4.7–5.3% after factoring in needed rights issues and would provide upside to shares, now trading at a PBV of 0.23x.
 Attica is currently planning a third securitisation as it strives to cut legacy NPLs to zero by 2021.

-Attica intends to focus on its business banking activity to exploit attractive margins and an existing 3% market share.
-Rebuilding profitability will be achieved through: voluntary retirement schemes; pricing leverage as the major Greek banks review their product offerings; and normalisation of impairments facilitated by reduced exposure to the collateral underpinning impaired loans, and an economy anticipated to grow 2% pa with declining unemployment.
-We expect that, by 2020, Attica will be close to achieving a 5% return on tangible equity.
+Attica intends to focus on its SME business banking activity to exploit attractive margins and an existing 2% market share.
+Rebuilding profitability will be achieved through voluntary retirement schemes; pricing leverage as the major Greek banks review their product offerings; and normalisation of impairments facilitated by reduced exposure to the collateral underpinning impaired loans.